 The Decline of Rhyolite

-Rhyolite is a true Ghost Town and has no permanent residents. there are a few signs explain the history and remains but other than that you are on your own to explore the ruins.
+Rhyolite is a true Ghost Town and has no permanent residents.
+A few signs explain the history and remain, but other than that, you are on your own to explore the ruins.
 The historic townsite is maintained by the Bureau of Land Management and offers photographers, explorers, and ghost town enthusiasts an enjoyable experience.

 Getting To Rhyolite Ghost Town